Super-localization of elliptic multiscale problems: Abstract error analysis

 with $C>0$ being a generic constant independent of $H,\ell$.
-For the last step, we again used Friedrichs's inequality.
+For the last step, we again used Friedrichs' inequality.
 Rewriting the estimates in terms of operators, the assertion follows. \end{proof}

 \begin{remark}[Error estimate for collocation version] The solution of the collocation version introduced in Remark \ref{r:memory} also satisfies the error estimate from Theorem \ref{t:error}.
-This is an intermediate result from the proof of the respective theorem. \end{remark}
+This is an intermediate result from the proof of Theorem \ref{t:error}, where an error estimate for the collocation version is used to bound the error of the Galerkin version. \end{remark}

+The remaining part of this section contains an existence result that is tentatively pessimistic.
+We show that there exists a basis that satisfies Assumption \ref{a:Rieszbasis} and that decays exponentially.
+For this result, the choice of basis is equivalent to the LOD \cite{MalP20,Peterseim2021} and, hence, different from the newly proposed one.
+The result shows that the localization error of the novel localization strategy decays at least exponentially.

-In the remaining part of this section, the existence of an exponentially localized basis satisfying Assumption \ref{a:Rieszbasis} is shown.
-For the construction of right-hand sides $g_{\elem,\ell}$, we utilize LOD basis functions (see e.g. \cite{MalP20,Peterseim2021}).
-We introduce non-negative bubbles $b_\elem\in H^1_0(\elem)$ with $\Pi_H b_\elem = \one_\elem$.
-If chosen appropriately, they satisfy
+The idea is to construct the right-hand sides $g_{\elem,\ell}$ such that applying the local inverse operator yields the respective LOD basis functions.
+For this purpose, we introduce non-negative bubbles $b_\elem\in H^1_0(\elem)$ with $\Pi_H b_\elem = \one_\elem$ which are chosen such that